databat-io/sonar/README.md

 * Add support for listening on WiFi traffic ([#10](https://github.com/databat-io/sonar/issues/10))
 * Integrate with existing solutions, such as Unifi Controller ([#23](https://github.com/databat-io/sonar/issues/23))

+## Important Technical Limitations

+Sonar is only able to detect BLE devices that are broadcasting advertising data.
+This is normally limited to devices that are ready for connections, such as perepherals (headphones, sensors etc).

+It is important to point out that phones and tablets etc that initiate connections ('central device' in BLE lingo) are likely not being picked up using this method.

+Detecting 'central devices' will require additional hardware (with proper sniffing capabilities).
+Support for this is on the roadmap.

 ## Screenshots

 ![Dashboard](/img/sonar_dashboard.png?raw=true)